 As part of the Museum’s community engagement with neighborhood communities, CAM partners with schools and community organizations to provide museum tours, off-site visits, professional development, and workshops with artists and arts educators.

 CAM partners with K-12 schools—including many of the St. Louis public middle and high schools—to provide curriculum-based programs for classes, museum tours, and workshops with artists.
 Additionally, the museum hosts an “exchange program,” in which for every school the Museum visits offsite, CAM provides bus transportation for an onsite field trip to the Museum, giving students and teachers access to current exhibitions.
+Learn more about our different engagement programs below:

 Vashon High School Partnership

 Vashon High School, located within CAM’s 1-mile radius, has lacked any consistent art programming for five years.
 CAM works with the school in order to provide sophomore students with access to local teaching artists and a project-oriented curriculum.
 This educational partnership is a year-long intensive designed to offer CAM resources to local students and maximize the Museum’s impact and influence in the neighborhood.
-CAM is actively engaged at the school, and serves as a conduit for further engagement with the Museum through exhibition tours, workshops, and the opportunity of enrollment in such programs as New Art in the Neighborhood and Teen Museum Studies.
+CAM is actively engaged at the school, and serves as a conduit for further engagement with the Museum through exhibition tours, workshops, and the opportunity to enroll in such programs as New Art in the Neighborhood and Teen Museum Studies.

 Through CAM’s ArtBus, a mobile art studio, the Museum brings hands-on art experiences directly into neighborhoods throughout St. Louis, visiting schools, community centers, festivals, street fairs, and more.
 Please visit our Facebook page to stay up-to-date on the ArtBus.